Five Democrats in primary to face Republican candidate

 For Surrogate Court, which handles trust and guardianship issues, the candidates for both lines are Thomas Mansfield, an attorney in Red Hook, and Michael Hayes, the town judge of LaGrange.
 Mansfield already has the Democratic and Working Families lines and Hayes the Republican, Conservative, Green and Independence lines.

 For Family Court, Karen Hagstrom, a county district attorney, is challenging Jeffrey Martin, a lawyer and town justice from Red Hook, for both lines.
-Hagstrom has the Republican, Conservative, Green and Independence lines and Martin the Democratic and Working Families lines.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Hagstrom has the Republican, Conservative, Green and Independence lines and Martin the Democratic and Working Families lines.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.